Planting and trimming vegetation

-- Do not trim trees or manage vegetation where any part of the tree or vegetation to be treated or worked with is within the exclusion zone.
+- Do not trim trees or manage vegetation where any part of the tree or vegetation is within the exclusion zone.

 - Do not trim trees or manage vegetation where any part of the tree or vegetation could fall or be carried into the exclusion zone.

 Be aware of potentially dangerous situations like:

 - wind or wet weather pushing vegetation into the exclusion zone